nearform/polaris/README.md

 $ npm run storybook:android
 ```

-After, it runs Storybook Explorer Application for native devices on `ios` or `android` device or inside simulators.
+After it runs, Storybook Explorer Application will open on the native device or on the simulator/emulator.

 ## SVGs